ResilientEcosystem/blog/_posts/2021-8-11-GettingStarted.md

 1. Install [Docker-CE](https://docs.docker.com/engine/install/) and [Docker-Compose](https://docs.docker.com/get-docker/)

-2. Now run the bootstrapping script `sudo ./resilientDB-docker -d`.
+2. Now run the bootstrapping script `sudo ./resilientDB-docker -d` in your linux terminal environment.

 In order to give you a better understand the process, heres a flow of what's happening: